kairosity/mp3-snapathon/README.md

 - It ends a user's session and redirects them to the login page with a flash message telling them that they've logged out successfully.
 </details>

+## 12. Admin Dashboard

+- Admin users can navigate to this page to see a list of the application's users, some details about them and they have the options to delete their account should they break the rules.

 #### back to [contents](#table-of-contents)
 ---